ongxeno/StarButtonBox-Host/README.md

     ```

 2.  **Prepare Assets:**
-    * Ensure you have an application icon file named `icon.ico` in your project's root directory (where `StarButtonBoxServer.spec` will be).
+    * Ensure you have an application icon file named `icon.ico` in your project's root directory (the same directory where `StarButtonBoxServer.spec` will be).
     * Ensure you have a tray icon file named `tray_icon.png` in your project's root directory.

-3.  **Use the `.spec` File:**
+3.  **Create the `.spec` File:**
-    A `.spec` file provides the most control for PyInstaller.
-Create a file named `StarButtonBoxServer.spec` in your project's root directory with the following content:
+    Create a file named `StarButtonBoxServer.spec` in your project's root directory with the following content.
+This file tells PyInstaller how to build your application.

     ```python
     # StarButtonBoxServer.spec
     # -*- mode: python ; coding: utf-8 -*-

-    # PyInstaller will run this spec file from the directory where the spec file is located.
-    # Paths for 'datas' and 'icon' can be relative to this spec file's location.
+    # This .spec file assumes it is located in the root of your project directory,
+    # alongside server_gui.py, icon.ico, and tray_icon.png.

     a = Analysis(
-        ['server_gui.py'], # Your main GUI script, relative to where this .spec file is pathex=['.'], # Search for scripts in the current directory (where .spec is) binaries=[],
+        ['server_gui.py'], # Main GUI script
+        pathex=['.'],      # Search for scripts in the current directory (where .spec is) binaries=[],
         datas=[
-            # Add data files here.
-Format: ('source_path_relative_to_spec', 'destination_folder_in_bundle')
-            # The destination '.' means the root of the bundled app directory.
-            ('tray_icon.png', '.'),
+            ('tray_icon.png', '.'), # Bundles tray_icon.png into the app's root
         ],
         hiddenimports=[
             'pystray', 'pystray._win32',